bigfont/Bromance2013/gitCheatsheet.md

     git add [filename]
     git add [directory]

+Remove files.
-Untrack a file, commit (without a message), and remove the file from your working directory, all at once.
+I.e. untrack a file, commit (without a message), and remove the file from your working directory, all at once.

 ... remove an untracked file.